tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

     } RecordNumber;
 ~~~

-This 128-bit value is used in the ACK message as well as in the "record_sequence_number"
+This 128-bit value is used in the ACK message.
-input to the Authenticated Encryption with Associated Data (AEAD) function.
 The entire header value shown in {{hdr_examples}} (but prior to record number
 encryption; see {{rne}}) is used as the additional data value for the
 AEAD